rimian/ember-quiz-app/README.md

 # Ember Quiz App

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a basic Ember app demonstrating a quiz with questions and answers.

-**Note: There is an error running this locally.
+**Note: There may be an error running this locally due to an upstream package.
 See install instructions below**

 ## Prerequisites